RE-MCDF: Closed-Loop Multi-Expert LLM Reasoning for Knowledge-Grounded Clinical Diagnosis: Proposed Method

 \subsection{Problem Formulation}

 We consider a set of EMRs, each represented as $\mathbf{x} = \{x_{\text{cc}}, x_{\text{hpi}}, x_{\text{pmh}}, x_{\text{pe}}, x_{\text{ae}}\}$, which comprises the \textit{chief complaint}, \textit{history of present illness}, \textit{past medical history}, \textit{physical examination}, and \textit{auxiliary examination}.
-By emulating the workflow of neurological expert consultations, we construct a multi-expert diagnostic network composed of a \textit{primary expert} ($\mathcal{A}_{\text{pri}}$), a \textit{laboratory expert} ($\mathcal{A}_{\text{lab}}$), and a \textit{multi-relation awareness and evaluation group} ($\mathcal{A}_{\text{multi}}$).
+Inspired by the workflow of neurological expert consultations, we construct a multi-expert diagnostic network composed of a \textit{primary expert} ($\mathcal{A}_{\text{pri}}$), a \textit{laboratory expert} ($\mathcal{A}_{\text{lab}}$), and a \textit{multi-relation awareness and evaluation group} ($\mathcal{A}_{\text{multi}}$).
 Additionally, we leverage a medical knowledge graph (MKG) $\mathcal{G} = (\mathcal{V}, \mathcal{M})$ as a structured knowledge substrate, where $\mathcal{V}$ and $\mathcal{M}$ denote the set of nodes (e.g., diseases, symptoms, and examinations) and the semantic relations connecting them.
 The objective is to generate a Top-$k$ diagnostic set $\mathcal{D}_k = \{d_1, \dots, d_k\}$.
 To this end, as illustrated in Fig. 1, RE-MCDF establishes a \textit{closed-loop diagnostic process}:

 where $\mathcal{A}_{\text{pri}}$ generates initial diagnostic hypotheses and evidence pairs, $\mathcal{A}_{\text{lab}}$ identifies abnormal indicators and computes dynamic weights for these entities, which are mapped to corresponding nodes in $\mathcal{V}$, and $\mathcal{A}_{\text{multi}}$ analyzes inter-disease relationships to determine the final diagnosis.
-Furthermore, in the event of diagnostic conflicts, a feedback mechanism is triggered, prompting $\mathcal{A}_{\text{pri}}$ to re-examine the original EMR for differential evidence.
-This iterative refinement ensures that each diagnostic decision is supported by traceable clinical evidence and explicit logical justification.
+Furthermore, in the event of diagnostic conflicts, an evaluative feedback mechanism is triggered, applying logical penalties to the initial hypotheses of $\mathcal{A}_{\text{pri}}$ for post-hoc confidence calibration.
+This relation-aware calibration helps ensure that diagnostic decisions are supported by traceable clinical evidence and explicit logical justification.